AKSW/xlsx2owl/README.md

 * curl

 We want to kindly thank [Sebastian Tramp](https://github.com/seebi) and [eccenca GmbH](https://eccenca.com) for the initial idea, spreadsheet structure and rich input.

+Work for this has been funded by the German Federal Ministry of Education and Research under grant number 13XP5116B.